 Let’s take a look at some of these things.

 Drive away from the scene of a car accident

 Don’t be fooled into thinking that you only need to report a car accident if it’s a major one.
 Even if the damage is minimal, no one was hurt and you and the other driver are fine, then you still need to get in touch with the police and report it.
 Not doing so is a criminal offence.
 You also need to get the name and insurance details of the other driver to report the incident to your own insurance company.
 This vital document is crucial if you decide to this incident further, you’re personal injury attorney in St Louis MO, or the attorney in your location will need this information.

 Not call the police

 As mentioned above, if you’ve been involved in a car accident, no matter how minor, you need to call the police.
 Not only will they be able to secure the scene, and prevent other cars from getting involved, but they’ll also create a police report of their findings and investigation which will help determine who was at fault.
-This vital document is crucial if you decide to pursue a personal injury case.
+This vital document is crucial if you decide to use a personal injury attorney in St Louis MO.

 Lose your temper

 Ok, so you weren’t at fault, and you’re cross at the other driver’s actions.
 Or maybe they’re being aggressive despite being in the wrong – the important thing here is to not lose your cool.
 Doing so could incite an aggressive or physical response from the other party.
 You also need to assess the situation for danger, injuries, and get all their information – blaming and shouting won’t help anything.
 Always ask them if they’re okay.